dihan2000/auto-annotated-portfolio/content/pages/index.md

       **Cameron Highlands’ tea plantations**, and **Terengganu’s pristine islands**, along with iconic spots like the **Petronas Twin Towers** and **Langkawi’s beaches**.
-Discover hidden gems, savor world-famous street food, and plan your perfect getaway with us!
+Discover hidden gems, savor world-famous street food, and plan your perfect getaway with us.
     styles:
       self:
         height: auto